UofT-UTSC-CS-sandbox/pactify/doc/sprint1/RPM.md

    - As a registered user, I want to be able to edit my account details so that I can update my information if I need to.
      - Ticket: SCRUM-5
      - Status: Done

+4. **Account Creation**
+    - As an unregistered user, I want to be able to create an account so that I can use Pactify.
+      - Ticket: SCRUM-2
+      - Status: Done

 ## Future Sprints